 Importance of ObjectID

 An ObjectID is a unique, not null, system-managed value that contains the row ID number for each record in the table.
 ObjectIDs are necessary for managing data.

 Most data sources provide an ObjectID field with their tabular data.
 Tables without ObjectIDs, also referred to as non-OID tables, have limitations.
 A Microsoft Excel file is an example of a non-OID table.
 In ArcGIS Pro, non-OID tables contain read-only tabular data that cannot be modified in a table view.

 To edit non-OID tables, the best practice is to create a stand-alone database table by doing one of the following:

 - Use the Table To dBASE or Copy Rows tool to convert tables so you can use them in ArcGIS Pro.
-Alternatively, use the Table To Table tool to control the output location.
+Alternatively, use the Export Table tool to control the output location.